Szymon-Czuszek/WWI-Project/README.md

 17. [DescribeQueryResults.py](DescribeQueryResults.py): Displays summary statistics for each result set.
 18. [MonthlyAnalysisAndMerge.py](MonthlyAnalysisAndMerge.py): Performs monthly profit, quantity, and sales analyses by aggregating and merging data based on the date, fills missing values, and displays the merged DataFrame with the date as the index.
 19. [CustomerAndEmployeeAnalysis.py](CustomerAndEmployeeAnalysis.py): Performs profit analysis per customer and aggregates sales and order quantities per employee, then merges and displays the results.
+20. [YearlyAnalysisAndMerge.py](YearlyAnalysisAndMerge.py): Aggregates yearly profit, total quantity, and sales, merges the results based on the year, and displays the merged DataFrame.